focardozom/labs_BST692_2023/README.md

 ## Contributions

 Feel free to contribute to this repository by submitting pull requests.
 Please ensure that your code follows the tidyverse style guide.

+## License
+The material in this GitHub repository is subject to copyright under the [Creative Commons BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license, which promotes easy reuse of the content.
+We strongly encourage you to make use of and modify the material according to your teaching needs.
+Feel free to adapt it as you see fit!